chrishoina/ords-flask-livelab-2024/get-started/get-started.md

 In this lab, you will:

-* Retrieve from Oracle Object Storage the sample application project folder
-* Extract the project folder
-* Set up the project
-* Install all required Python dependencies
+* Sign in to Database Actions as the `MOVIE` user
+* Create your ORDS APIs with the provided scripts
+* Add your ORDS APIs to your project's files
+* Start-up a simple ORDS + Python application to

 ### Prerequisites

 * An OCI Always Free, Free Tier or paid tenancy
-* A provisioned Oracle Autonomous Database
+* A provisioned Oracle Autonomous Database and Integrated Developer Environment (IDE), or
+* Access to a LiveLabs-provided sandbox environment
-* Access to Database Actions as the Admin user
+* Access to Database Actions
+* Beginner level experience in Python, HTML, and Integrated Developer Environments (IDEs)

 This lab assumes you have: